maelingmurphy/my-dev.to/blog-posts/the-tools-resources-i-m-using-to-structure-my-self-directed-learning-path-to-becoming-a-software-engineer/the-tools-resources-i-m-using-to-structure-my-self-directed-learning-path-to-becoming-a-software-engineer.md

 *I will be making this into a monthly post series where I highlight the tools and resources I'm currently using in my self-directed journey*

-My introduction to coding was back in 2002.
-I was in a highschool computer class and my sole motivation for learning HTML

 ## Online Curriculum